-Is my Homeade Gochujang Ready?
+Is my Homeade Gochujang fully fermented?

 Your gochujang continues to ferment either outside or in the fridge.
 It just ferments at a much slower pace inside your fridge.
 Gochujang often (not always) loses it’s peak flavor as it ages though, unlike Ganjang (soy sauce) where it continues to mature and deepen in flavor.